PMunch/notifishower/README.md

   achievable, if not a notification will not be shown.
 Also make sure that you have sufficient expanding padding regions to take up any remaining space in the layout.

+Clickable elements:
+  Elements can be made clickable by assigned them an action.
+This is done by passing --<id>.action.
+When an element that has an action is clicked it will write the action to stdout and close the notification.
+When an element that has an action is hovered by the mouse it will paint a rectangle underneath itself in either the default hover color or the color defined with --<id>.hover.

 Monitors:
   By default a notification will be shown on all available monitors.
 If you